Welcome.

 Feel free to email me Find me on BlueSky

-In 2022, I have launched the Horus project, a crowdsourced audit of Twitter, YouTube, Google & Facebook.
+In 2022, I developed and launched the Horus project, a crowdsourced audit of Twitter, YouTube, Google & Facebook.
 In a first study, I have been able to show that Twitter's recommender amplifies toxic tweets (insults, threats, etc.) and distorts the political landscape perceived by the users.
 More recently, leveraging the behavioral data collected from this initiative, I trained engagement predictive models, enabling me to explore audit methodologies and delve into the consequences of algorithms aimed at maximizing user engagement.

 As part of my residency at the Complex Systems Institute of Paris, I am fortunate to work with extensive historical Twitter databases.
-These databases, curated by Maziyar Panahi, have amassed, since 2016, more than 700 million political tweets and 500 million tweets related to climate change.
+These databases, curated by the amazing Maziyar Panahi, have amassed, since 2016, more than 700 million political tweets and 500 million tweets related to climate change.
 Prior to the release of the IPCC AR6 in March 2023, we conducted an in-depth analysis of the online discussion about climate, shedding light on the dynamics of the climate denialist community.

 Before that, leveraging the extensive Politoscope database, I have been able to fully calibrate an agent-based model of Twitter accounts to examine how recommender systems can toxify social networking sites.